Why Read This

 Forrester estimates that close to 100 million Near Field Communication (NFC) devices will ship in 2012.
 As it finally moves past the chicken-or-egg stalemate of the past five years, the contactless technology is once again causing buzz in the mobile world.
 The 2012 London Olympics will be a showcase and marketing catalyst for NFC services.
 Will NFC join the cemetery of over-hyped telecom acronyms like DVB-H, or will it scale to enable new product experiences?
 We expect NFC usage to remain niche in 2012 and even 2013.
 However, moving forward, NFC will be embedded in most smartphones — and in a greater range of connected devices — enabling many more use cases than just contactless payments.
 This report looks at the drivers for and inhibitors to the uptake of mobile contactless services and gives consumer product strategists a vision of how NFC products and services will develop in the years to come.

-Tags: Contactless & Mobile Payments, eCommerce, Financial Services, Marketing & Strategy, Mobile Channel for Consumers, Mobile eCommerce, Mobile Services, Near Field Communication (NFC), Product & Solutions Strategies, Retail Payments, Technology, Technology Product Strategies, Telecommunication Services
+Tags: Consumer Mobility, Contactless & Mobile Payments, eCommerce, Financial Services, Marketing & Strategy, Mobile eCommerce, Mobile Services, Near Field Communication (NFC), Product & Solutions Strategies, Retail Payments, Technology, Technology Product Strategies, Telecommunication Services